Cracked Tooth Treatment: Causes, Symptoms, and Solutions

 Split teeth

-When a crack progresses from the exterior to the root of a tooth, it is regarded as a split tooth.
-This type of fracture is often too significant for repair, so extraction is usually required.
+When a crack progresses from the exterior to the root of a tooth, it is considered a split tooth.
+This fracture type is often too significant for repair, so extraction is usually required.

-In certain circumstances with multi-rooted molar teeth, however, part of the tooth can still be salvaged by extracting the affected side and performing a root canal on the rest, followed by crowning it.
+However, in certain circumstances with multi-rooted molar teeth, part of the tooth can still be salvaged by extracting the affected side, performing a root canal on the rest, and crowning it.

 Vertical root fractures

-A vertical root fracture, which typically occurs in teeth that had a previous root canal treatment, begins at the base of the tooth and goes upward towards its chewing surface.
+A vertical root fracture typically occurs in teeth with a previous root canal treatment.
+It begins at the tooth’s base and goes upward towards its chewing surface.

 What Causes Cracked Tooth Syndrome?

-Cracked tooth syndrome is caused by trauma to the teeth as well as certain habits.
+Cracked tooth syndrome is caused by trauma to the teeth and certain habits.
 Chewing on hard objects, such as ice or popcorn kernels, can weaken the enamel and cause microfractures in the teeth, which later turn into cracks.

-Teeth grinding at night can also contribute to CTS; this common condition weakens the tooth structure, which can lead to tooth loss.
-In addition, ageing and general wear and tear can cause your enamel to become weaker and, thus, more prone to cracking.
+Teeth grinding at night can also contribute to CTS; this common condition weakens the tooth structure, leading to tooth loss.
+In addition, ageing and general wear and tear can weaken enamel and make it more prone to cracking.

 Cracked Tooth Symptoms

-A cracked tooth can lead to pain and sensitivity and can sometimes cause other unpleasant symptoms, such as earaches, headaches, and even a sore jaw.
-It is essential to recognise the signs of a broken tooth in order to treat it before infection can set in.
+A cracked tooth can lead to pain and sensitivity and sometimes cause unpleasant symptoms, such as earaches, headaches, and even a sore jaw.
+Recognising the signs of a broken tooth is essential to treat it before infection can occur.

 Cracked Tooth Diagnosis

 Your dentist can diagnose a cracked tooth by closely examining the area with various tests.
-This may include an X-ray to see how severe the crack is or biting down on gauze to locate sources of irritation and sensitivity.
+These may include an X-ray to determine the severity of the crack or biting down on gauze to locate sources of irritation and sensitivity.

-Your dentist may also take measurements of your gum line to determine if any shifts have occurred due to the cracking of the tooth.
+Your Leichhardt dentist may also measure your gum line to determine if any shifts have occurred due to the tooth’s cracking.

 What Are The Treatment Options?